-- a) Obtain a Certificate of Equivalence from the UAE Ministry of Education / KHDA / ADEC and submit original documentation for verification - b) Provide original TOEFL/IELTS Certificates for verification - c) Provide original SAT Certificates - d) Pass all of their courses in the first two Trimesters of their program of study and maintain a minimum cGPA of 2.50 or higher. - e) Continue to demonstrate a strong commitment to the Hospitality Industry by attending all of their classes and other official events at EAHM. - f) Do not have any non-academic or academic warnings on file for the first two Trimesters of their program of study.
+- a) Obtain a Certificate of Equivalence from the UAE Ministry of Education / KHDA / ADEC and submit original documentation for verification - b) Provide original TOEFL/IELTS Certificates for verification (or equivalent as listed in the table above) - c) Provide original SAT Certificates - d) Pass all of their courses in the first two Trimesters of their program of study and maintain a minimum cGPA of 2.50 or higher. - e) Continue to demonstrate a strong commitment to the Hospitality Industry by attending all of their classes and other official events at EAHM. - f) Do not have any non-academic or academic warnings on file for the first two Trimesters of their program of study.